Jump to Recipe

 - Worcestershire: A fermented liquid condiment with a complex flavor profile, used to add depth and umami to the brisket.

 - Almonds: Adds a mildly sweet, rich, and buttery flavor to the gremolata.
-You can substitute almonds for another nut such as pine nuts or walnuts if you prefer.

 - Capers: Flower buds of the caper bush, usually pickled in brine or vinegar, offering a tangy, salty flavor.
-Substitute with chopped green olives if you cannot find capers.

 Step 1: Marinate brisket

 To incorporate as much flavor as possible, we're going to first quickly marinate the brisket.
 Combine anchovies, shallots, thyme, rosemary, garlic, salt, pepper, and olive oil in a food processor and pulse until you have a paste.
-Alternatively, chop all of the ingredients by hand and mix them with olive oil, salt, and pepper.
+Alternatively, chop all ingredients by hand and mix them with olive oil, salt, and pepper.

 Now I know there are a lot of people who don't like anchovies, but I can assure you, that you won't taste any fish in the finishing product.
 Rather, the anchovies add umami and help season the beef.
 I highly encourage you to use this ingredient for this Italian-style braised brisket.